-- The Church’s Coronavirus Management Team is meeting regularly to discuss matters, share updates and make decisions which do not need the approval of the full PCC.
+- The Church’s Coronavirus Management Team is meeting regularly to discuss matters, share updates and make decisions that do not need the approval of the full PCC.

 What you can do

-The best way you can help is to follow all official advice, and limit your contact with others wherever possible.
-Always follow hygiene best-practice by regularly washing your hands with soap – especially after going outdoors – and consider wearing a face mask whenever you are leaving your home.
+The best way you can help is to follow all official advice, and limit unnecessary contact wherever possible.

 Please respect each other’s boundaries and personal space – we have an incredibly diverse congregation and everyone is free to choose for themselves how they want to approach the present situation.
 Whilst some people are ready to hug their friends and start gathering more closely, many others are still cautious and concerned for their health.